arednch/packages/README.md

 ./scripts/feeds install -a -p aredn
 ```

+Note: When a new package is added to the folder, remember to rerun `./scripts/feeds update aredn` in order to make the build system aware of it.

 Once this is set up, you should start to see packages from this feed show up in the available package list when running `make menuconfig`.

 Specifically to set up a custom feed, find some more guidance here: